distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Define `impact_TWAP` as the pre-resolution time-weighted average of the combined implied spread over that eligible observation window.
 The spot, outcome-probability, and selected conditional prices are external inputs, so the index does not create the settlement fixed point of the first design.

+## Why an unconditional impact future is not a hedge

+The simplest derivative on the index would be an unconditional impact future.
+A long entered at `entry_price` would earn `impact_TWAP - entry_price` whichever outcome is realised, while a short would earn the inverse.
+This gives traders a direct way to speculate on how the market-implied event spread will change.

+It does not hedge an asset holder's event-related price exposure.
+If the A-minus-B spread widens, the asset becomes more valuable under outcome A relative to outcome B. A hedge must therefore lose value under outcome A and gain value under outcome B. An unconditional long or short pays in the same direction under both outcomes, so it cannot offset both sides of this exposure.

 ## Outcome-conditional impact futures

-Outcome-conditional impact futures are what is described above except using outcome-dependent collateral.
-Each uses the same outcome-claim type as collateral and settlement numeraire as the corresponding conditional asset market.
-If the market resolves to that outcome, they settle to `impact_TWAP`.
-Under the other outcome, the collateral claim and any impact positions pay zero.
+The solution is to create one impact future for each outcome.
+Each uses the matching outcome claim as collateral and settlement numeraire.
+If that outcome is realised, a long earns `impact_TWAP - entry_price` and a short earns the inverse.
+Under the other outcome, the collateral claim and both positions pay zero.

-A single conditional leg suits exposure concentrated in one outcome.
-For example, a treasury that wants protection against a fall in the A-minus-B spread specifically under outcome A can short the outcome-A conditional impact future.
-The position gains as the spread falls and pays only under outcome A. An absolute-dollar spread naturally matches a hedge for a fixed quantity of the asset.

-Because a claim for a low-probability outcome is worth less in dollar terms than unconditional collateral, the trader can fully collateralise the position in outcome claims without locking the same dollar value.
-The design also avoids introducing another collateral-token type.
-It still requires a separate impact market, and claims locked in one market cannot simultaneously collateralise another.

-The trade-off is outcome-probability exposure: the position’s dollar price reflects both the expected spread and the probability of the selected outcome.
-It also retains basis risk because settlement tracks the market's pre-resolution estimate rather than the holder's realised loss.

-### Hedging exposure under both outcomes

-A holder of one unit of the asset under either outcome needs a hedge that also settles under either outcome.
-Let `short_notional_a` denote the short notional in the outcome-A conditional impact future and `long_notional_b` the long notional in the outcome-B conditional impact future.
-For a change in the event spread, the remaining difference between the two outcome-dependent portfolio changes is:

-`(1 - short_notional_a - long_notional_b) · change_in_impact`.
+An asset holder can then short the impact future conditional on outcome A and long the one conditional on outcome B. When the event spread widens, the short reduces the holder's relative gain under outcome A, while the long offsets the relative loss under outcome B. When the spread narrows, the payoffs reverse.
+The pair therefore isolates changes in the event-related difference between the two asset prices while leaving price movements common to both outcomes unhedged.

+For one unit of asset exposure, a `$1` widening of the spread creates a `$1` increase in the difference between the outcome-A and outcome-B asset values.
+Each unit short under outcome A removes `$1` from the A side of that change, while each unit long under outcome B adds `$1` to the B side.
+The two hedge notionals must therefore add to one unit.
+Half a unit in each market treats the outcomes symmetrically.

-Any allocation satisfying `short_notional_a + long_notional_b = 1` therefore hedges changes in the asset-price difference between the outcomes.
-Equal half-unit positions treat the outcomes symmetrically.
-Under the pricing identity above, the spot-centred allocation shorts `1-probability_a` units under outcome A and longs `probability_a` units under outcome B: at a given probability, these match the asset's respective impact sensitivities around the probability-weighted spot price.
-The weights use the probability at hedge inception and can be rebalanced as it changes.
-Because each future pays the change from its entry price, the hedge locks the event spread at entry rather than erasing the spread already priced then.
+The pricing identity above gives a spot-centred allocation: short `1-probability_a` units under outcome A and long `probability_a` units under outcome B. This follows because `price_a - spot = (1-probability_a) · impact` and `spot - price_b = probability_a · impact`.
+The weights can be rebalanced as probability changes.
+A full unit in each market would total two units and reverse the exposure rather than cancel it.

+Because each future pays only the change from its entry price, the hedge locks the event spread at entry rather than erasing the spread already priced then.
+Its dollar value also depends on outcome probability, since each leg pays only under one outcome, and settlement retains basis risk because it tracks the market's pre-resolution estimate rather than the holder's realised loss.
-The hedge uses one unit of total notional, not one unit in each conditional market.
-A full-unit short under outcome A combined with a full-unit long under outcome B reverses the asset's sensitivity to changes in the event spread instead of cancelling it.
-These opposite-direction positions also differ from the same-direction bundle below, which pays the same impact-future PnL under either outcome and therefore does not offset outcome-specific asset movements.

-### Optional outcome-independent bundle
+## Deriving the unconditional impact future

-An outcome-independent impact contract would mainly be a speculative prediction market on the event's impact, rather than a risk-transfer instrument.
-It need not have an independent market.
-A wrapper can bundle matched same-direction outcome-A and outcome-B conditional impact futures with the same entry price and notional.
-One leg pays under each outcome, so a long bundle earns `impact_TWAP - entry_price` regardless of the resolution.
-It has no direct dependence on which outcome is realised, although outcome probabilities still affect the underlying index.
+The unconditional instrument does not need its own market.
+A wrapper can bundle matched same-direction positions in the two outcome-conditional impact futures with the same entry price and notional.
+Exactly one leg pays after resolution, so a long bundle earns `impact_TWAP - entry_price` under either outcome.
+A short bundle earns the inverse.

-Where hedging demand is concentrated in one outcome, the impact future conditional on the other outcome will likely attract little demand in isolation, although two-outcome hedgers still use it as part of the offsetting position above.
-Bundling both legs reuses the conditional contracts, whereas creating a separate outcome-independent order book would duplicate the payoff and unnecessarily split their liquidity.
-A scale-invariant bundle could instead use conditional contracts defined on `log(price_a / price_b)`, but it would not consolidate trading with the dollar-denominated contracts used for hedging.
+This creates a speculative prediction market on the event spread from the contracts already used for hedging.
+A separate unconditional order book would duplicate the same payoff and split liquidity across markets.

 ## The capital-efficiency limitation